bboysamuel/mathgame/README.md

-This project uses css vanilla javascript and html
+This project uses css vanilla javascript and html that I made to help my daugther practice math.